 The workplace can often be an environment of high pressure and stress with impending deadlines and targets, and this can be a contributing factor to mental ill health.
 A high-pressured working atmosphere can also be a barrier to accessing the right support from employers.
 Therefore, it is important for organisations to work to break down the barriers which prevent people from accessing the mental health and wellbeing support that they need.

-Mindful Employer is a national initiative which provides businesses and organisations with easier access to information and support for staff who experience mental health difficulties.
+At Mindful Employer, we provide businesses and organisations with easier access to information and support for staff who experience mental health difficulties.
 In Leeds there is a strong local network of employers, with over 400 organisations currently engaged with the network, who are supported by the local Mindful Employer Coordinator to share good practice in creating mentally healthy workplaces.
 The Leeds network is connected through a monthly newsletter, quarterly network events and the support of the local Coordinator.

 The 10 Steps are divided into three sections which encourage employers to focus on engaging staff on the issue of wellbeing in the workplace, educating your managers and wider workforce about mental health awareness and embedding good practice and the right support processes.
 This resource reinforces the importance of including staff from all levels of the organisation when creating and implementing your mental health and wellbeing strategy, the need for relevant training and having a clear zero tolerance approach to discrimination in the workplace.